Spanish Immersion Program

 - Earn 3 credits or enroll in the non-credit option

 As a Spanish Immersion student, you can expect to be busy!
 Each day offers a new opportunity to utilize your newly found confidence in expressing yourself in Spanish.
-Language class and lunch time conversation will take place daily, as well as many enrichment activities that allow you to immediately use what you learn.
+Language class and conversation will take place daily, as well as many enrichment activities that allow you to immediately use what you learn.
 Students are together all day on weekdays and Wednesday evenings, working hard and playing hard.
 In the end, students have greater confidence in their Spanish language abilities and a deeper understanding of Spanish-speaking cultures.

 About the Department of Languages, Literatures & Linguistics

 The Syracuse University Department of Languages, Literatures, and Linguistics (LLL) is the largest department in the College of Arts and Sciences.
 Offerings include courses in 21 languages, with 9 majors and 3 master’s degree programs.
 Majors are interdisciplinary, and nearly 6,000 students take classes in the department each year.
 The department’s goals are to promote the study of languages and literary texts, and to facilitate the study of language on a theoretical level.
 LLL is committed to excellence in scholarship, innovative teaching, and the promotion of diversity and cultural awareness, and has adopted the national goal of universal bilingualism as put forth by the Modern Language Association.

 Katie Clinton’s passion is the study of the cultures of the Spanish-speaking world and sharing it with her students.
 She has been teaching at Syracuse University since 2004 and besides teaching every course in the Spanish Lower Division, she also acts as an academic advisor for the College of Arts & Sciences, a First Year Forum leader, a teacher observer for SU Project Advance, Interim Assistant Spanish Language Coordinator, and Co-Coordinator for the Spanish Immersion Program.
 Katie’s adventures have taken her to teach Aymara and Incan children in the Andean foothills of Bolivia, to work in the rural Mayan villages of the Yucatan Peninsula, and to act as a liaison between the San José, California, Public School District and immigrant children and their families.